Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Results

 Finally, we performed an additional run to estimate the diffuse dark matter mass profile of the cluster at $r> 0.10$ Mpc.
-We considered the total (spherical) gas mass $M_\text{\rm gas}(r)$ estimated from the electron density profile \citep{Mirakhor_2020} and the total stellar mass in galaxies.
-From the cumulative projected stellar mass distribution $M_{*}(R)$ we obtained the three-dimensional stellar mass profile by fitting a Hernquist model, similarly to what done for the number density distribution, and assigning weights to each galaxy proportional to their mass.
+We considered the mass profiles of the gas \citep[estimated from the electron density profile in][]{Mirakhor_2020} and the stellar component, respectively, $M_\text{\rm gas}(r)$ and $M_{*}(r)$.
+For the stellar mass, we obtained the parameters of a Hernquist surface density profile by fitting it to the stellar-mass-weighted distribution of projected radii.